-In 2022, smart home technology is more popular than ever.
-Homes across the globe are switching to a more internet-connected future.
+In 2023, smart homes are more popular than ever.
+Homeowners across the globe are switching to a more internet-connected future.

 - How Does Smart Home Technology Work?

-- What are the Benefits of Smart Home Technology?
+- What Are the Benefits of a Smart Home?

 - Is Smart Home Technology Safe?

-This article will offer a 101 guide to the basics of smart home technology, looking at what the term means, how this technology works, and the things you need to consider before making the switch to smart.
+This article will offer a 101 guide to the basics of smart home tech.
+We'll look at what the term means, how this technology works, and the things you need to consider before making the switch to smart.

-So what does this technology actually control?
+So what does this technology actually do?
 The truth is, there’s no real limit to what can be defined as a “smart home” device.
-Any home appliance that automates can technically be labelled “smart”.
-Be that off-the-shelf Phillips Hue light bulbs or unique, custom automatic coffee brewing machines.
-The beauty of home automation design is that it can be entirely styled to your needs, preferences and budget.
+Any appliance that automates a process can be labelled “smart”.
+That may be an off-the-shelf Philips Hue light bulbs, or a unique, custom automatic coffee machine.
+The beauty of home automation is that it can be tailored to your wants, needs, and budget.

-In fact, this technology might be more familiar than you’d at first think.
-Amazon Echo, Google Home, Siri.
-It’s really no coincidence that these virtual home assistants have boomed alongside the smart home trend.
-They offer an (incredibly) entry-level glimpse into home tech.
+In fact, you may already use this tech.
+Amazon Alexa, Google Home and Siri are all examples of smart home tech.
+It’s really no surprise that these virtual home assistants have boomed along with this trend.
+They offer an entry-level glimpse into what home automation tech can do.
 Not to mention, they’re also compatible with nearly every smart device.
 Alexa, turn on the lights!

 But of course, if you’re looking for a real smart home, you’ll want to hear about the more advanced stuff.
-When we speak about this tech now, we’re talking about the systems that automate your life with endless convenience.
+When we talk about this tech, we mean the systems that can supply your life with endless convenience.

 - Smart Lighting Systems